Triton

 Asna'Galu

-The Asna’Galu are devout followers of the Sea Beast, Galu, a primal deity revered as the keeper of the tides and the arbiter of wisdom.
+The Asna’Galu are devout followers of the Sea Beast, Galu, a primal deity revered as the keeper of the tides and wisdom.
 This orcish nation lives in harmony with the ocean, their lives centered on fishing, seafaring, and the pursuit of balance.
 They believe that only the wise will be spared when the great floods rise, and Galu drowns the land at the end of days.
+The Asna’Galu hold wisdom as their highest virtue, viewing it as the key to understanding the Sea Beast’s will.
+Their villages are built on stilts above tidal flats or anchored to rocky shores with homes crafted to move with the ebb and flow of the sea.

 Nu'Lagi

-The Nu'Lagi are the devout followers of Lagi, the Sky Mother, revered as a tempestuous deity embodying the vastness of the heavens.
-This orc nation makes its home on high cliffs and rugged plateaus, where they believe they are closer to Lagi’s domain.
-Known for their technological ingenuity, the Nu'Lagi are the most advanced of the orc nations, mastering airships and gauge technology.
-They view these innovations as divine gifts that bring them closer to Lagi’s will, granting them dominance in war and navigation.
+The Nu'Lagi are the devout followers of Lagi, the Sky Mother, a tempestuous deity embodying the vastness of the sky.
+This orc nation makes its home on high cliffs and rugged plateaus where they believe they are closer to Lagi.
+Known for their technological ingenuity, the Nu'Lagi are the most advanced of the three nations, with airships and gauge technology.
+They view these innovations as divine gifts of Lagi’s will, granting them dominance in war.
+Nu'Lagi warriors dust their skin with grey charcoal and dye their flesh to resemble the ashen hues of storm clouds.
+This connection to the volatile sky is reflected in their culture, with virtues adaptation and change.

 Tiberius Reef

-For travelers and merchants, passing through Tiberius Reef without the Sharks’ permission—or payment—is a risky endeavor.
-Their tolls are high, but the alternative is far worse: an encounter with the Sharks, whose unmatched sense of smell makes escape nearly impossible.
-And the reef itself is a natural labyrinth, with sharp coral formations and hidden underwater currents that can disorient even seasoned navigators.
-Rumors claim that those who attempt to sneak through the reef uninvited are butchered down to a single man who is allowed to survive, their vessels splintered on the coral while the sea runs red with the blood of their crewmates.
+Marking the boundary between Triton Bay and Keelhaul Coast, Tiberius Reef is a maze of treacherous jagged coral.
+It is notorious as the hunting ground of Rayray, an infamous atlantean psychopath whose shark-like monstrosities control the area ruthlessly.
+For travelers passing through the reef without the Reyrey’s permission is risky.
+His toll is high, but the alternative is far worse: an encounter with his sharks, whose unmatched sense of smell makes escape nearly impossible.
+The reef itself is a natural labyrinth, with sharp coral formations and hidden underwater currents that can disorient even seasoned navigators.
+Local legend holds that those who are caught sneaking through the reef are always butchered down to a single sailor who is beached on the corals, left to pass along the warning.